-You may notice bruising or a lump at the site of stent implantation, this is normal you should not be concerned, unless the lump is painful or enlarging, in which case, contact your Doctor immediately.
+You may notice bruising or a lump at the needle puncture site.
+This is normal you, You should not be concerned, unless the lump develops increasing pain or is enlarging, in which case, contact your Doctor immediately.

 Closure Device

 A closure device is sometimes used to close the puncture wound in your groin: